Covid-19 Guest Information and Safety Measures

 If you’ve visited before, you will know first-hand how helpful and friendly Nick, Charlie, Andy and Pete are.
 They can’t wait to welcome you, whether you are a returning guest or staying with us for the first time.

-There is lots of green space with some of the very best of the Lake District right outside the front door.
+There is lots of green space with some of the very best of the Lake District right outside the front door to enable you to enjoy a restful break close to nature.

 What is changing?